-Indian Investments
+Summary of Indian Investments

-Throughout this MD&A, the term "Indian Investments" refers to deployed capital invested in Public and Private Indian Investments as disclosed in note 5 (Indian Investments) to the interim consolidated financial statements for the three months ended March 31, 2023.
-Full descriptions of the Indian Investments committed to, acquired and sold in the first quarter of 2023 are provided in the Indian Investments section of this MD&A.
+Throughout this MD&A, the term "Indian Investments" refers to deployed capital invested in Public and Private Indian Investments as disclosed in note 5 (Indian Investments) to the interim consolidated financial statements for the three and six months ended June 30, 2023.
+Full descriptions of the Indian Investments committed to, acquired and sold in the first six months of 2023 are provided in the Indian Investments section of this MD&A.